anachrocomputer/PIC32MXBlinky/README.md

 ## PIC32 Toolchain ##

-MPLAB X V5.20 and 'xc32' V2.15.
+MPLAB X V6.05 and 'xc32' V4.30.
-These are quite old versions now, so I really ought to upgrade!
+These are not quite the latest versions.

 ## PIC32 Programmer ##